gidsola/gidsola/README.md

 - ⚡ Fun fact: A shrimp's heart is in its head.
 - 🔭 Currently expanding my education through learning.
-- 📫 How to reach me: Smoke Signals
+- 📫 How to reach me: goodsie.ca (eventually)